J-Hoplin/Kubernetes-Virtual-Cluster/Readme.md

   - Least : 4 Core CPUs
   - Stable : 8 Core CPUs or upper
 - Memory
+  - If your environment is 8GB of RAM : 1 master, 1 worker node is recommended
-  - Least : 16 GB of RAM (Not easy in an 8GB RAM environment)
+  - Least : 16 GB of RAM
   - Stable : 32 GB of RAM or upper
 - Python3 : ver 3.8 upper
 ***